 If you’re debating whether or not you should pursue furthering your education, you’re not alone.
 In 2020, there were 832,000 master’s degree recipients in the United States.1 The number of people completing master’s programs has almost doubled since 2000, when there were 473,500 degrees conferred.

 These growing numbers may indicate that higher levels of education can be a crucial component of career growth.
-Let’s look at the specific ways in which focusing your graduate studies on strategic leadership and management will benefit you.
+Let’s look at the specific ways in which focusing your graduate studies on strategic leadership and management may benefit you.

 #1 Career Advancement Opportunities